 PAYA Alert: Monsey Law Firm of Wohl & Fruchter LLP Investigating Sale of Paya Holdings, Inc. to Nuvei Corporation

-/EIN News/ -- MONSEY, New York, Jan.
-09, 2023 (GLOBE NEWSWIRE) -- The law firm of Wohl & Fruchter LLP is investigating whether the directors of Paya Holdings, Inc. (Nasdaq: PAYA) (“Paya”) acted in the best interests of Paya shareholders in approving the sale of Paya to Nuvei Corporation (“Nuvei”) for $9.75 per share in cash.
+MONSEY, New York, Jan.
+09, 2023 (GLOBE NEWSWIRE) -- The law firm of Wohl & Fruchter LLP is investigating whether the directors of Paya Holdings, Inc. PAYA ("Paya") acted in the best interests of Paya shareholders in approving the sale of Paya to Nuvei Corporation ("Nuvei") for $9.75 per share in cash.

 If you remain a Paya shareholder and have questions about your legal rights, you may contact our firm at the following link to discuss your options at no charge: